hyperdxio/hyperdx-aws-serverless/python3/kinesis/parse-json-array.md

 # Parse JSON array into multiple logs

 One of the features of our Kinesis lambda function is that it parses an array of JSON objects into discrete events.
-That way, ElasticSearch plays nicer with these logs and they will be fully parsed and mapped by Logz.io.
+That way, ElasticSearch plays nicer with these logs and they will be fully parsed and mapped by HyperDX.

 ##### For Example:
 For the following record: